asahala/pmi-embeddings/README.md

 4. ```corpora/extract_corpus.py``` a script for extracting sense-disambiguated corpora from Korp-Oracc VRT files.
 5. ```corpora/akkadian.zip``` a zipped test corpora and a dictionary of Akkadian language (use these to generate new embeddings and to explore them).
 6. ```eval/gold.tsv``` an initial version of the [Akkadian gold standard](https://www.helsinki.fi/en/news/language-culture/creating-a-gold-standard-for-akkadian-word-embeddings).

+## What are word embeddings and why are they useful?
+Word embeddings represent words as real-valued vectors in a multi-dimensional vector space.
+As the vectors encode words' contextual similarity, they can be used to extract words that show higher interchangeability with each other.
+Thus, in addition to analogy and similarity tasks, word embeddings can be exploited in almost any NLP application, including sentiment analysis, spam detection and automatic chat moderation, document classification, machine translation etc.

 ## Jupyter tutorials
 For those who like to use Jupyter Notebooks, ```src/jupyter_embeddings.ipynb``` instructs how to build your own word embeddings with just a few lines of code. ```scr/jypyter_explore_embeddings.ipynb``` guides how to make queries from embeddings.